Why Systems Vocabulary Matters

 Bounded Rationality

-Definition (Herbert Simon, 1957): Decision-makers have limited information, limited time, limited cognitive capacity.
+Definition (Herbert Simon, 1957): Decision making is constrained: decision-makers have limited information, limited time, limited cognitive capacity.

 Result: People use heuristics (rules of thumb) rather than optimize perfectly.